deerme/codeigniter3-scaffold/README.md

     codeigniter3-scaffold [options...]
       -h, --help show this help
-      -i, --init unzip a codeigniter 3.1.0 installation in the current dir -s, --scaffold <model-name> field1:string field2:text field3:integer, and so on..
+      -i, --init unzip a CodeIgniter 3.1.0 installation in the current dir -s, --scaffold <model-name> field1:string field2:text field3:integer, and so on..

 ## Pre-setup